 Do you have anything to add?
 Funny/interesting stories?
 Trivia?
 Etc.

-My Senior year, both my brother and I were in the semifinals.
-My brother was out wrestling when my match was assigned next to his mat.
+JUSTIN BOHLKE: My Senior year, both my brother, Brandon and I were in the semifinals.
+I was the returning 1A 125 lb state champion wrestling at 1A 130 that year and my brother was just a Freshman at 1A 119.
+My brother was out wrestling his semifinals match when my semis match was assigned next to his mat.
 I remember my brother being down 10 points when my match started.
-After my loss I vividly remember sitting on the warm-up mats full of gravel down in the basement of “The Barn” telling him to put his wrestling shoes back on because we still had to wrestle consi-semi’s yet.
-Long story short the kid took a shot, got extended, and my brother hit a butcher and pinned him.
+After my semifinals loss I vividly remember sitting on the warm-up mats full of gravel down in the basement of “The Barn” and telling Brandon to put his wrestling shoes back on because we still had to wrestle consi-semi’s yet.
+And he told me he didn’t have a semi-consolation match, which confused me because he was being beat so badly last I knew.
+Long story short the kid he was facing took a shot, got extended, and my brother hit a butcher and pinned him.
 I had no idea he won and made the finals as a Freshman until he showed me the big ole bruise on his thigh.
 I was totally clueless.

 Video of the 125 lbers receiving their awards, all classes…this includes Bohlke being given the gold medal: